Institute of Pacific Relations: Attacks over alleged Communist influences and demise

 Toward the end of the war, the Institute came under criticism for alleged communist sympathies.
 The first major criticism of the Institute was a wartime study by dissident IPR member Alfred Kohlberg, an American who had owned a textile firm in prewar China.
 After finding what he believed were Communist sympathies in IPR, in particular Frederick Vanderbilt Field, Kohlberg first wrote to other members of the Board, published an 80-page report, then launched a publicity campaign against the Institute.

 The IPR came under further suspicion by government authorities as a result of the Venona intercepts and its close association with Amerasia.
-Amerasia came under investigation when a classified OSS report appeared as an article in the magazine.
+Amerasia came under investigation when a classified Office of Strategic Services report appeared as an article in the magazine.

 IPR was closely allied with Amerasia.
 The two organizations shared the same building, and many members of the Editorial Board of Amerasia were officers or employees of IPR.
 An FBI review of Amerasia and IPR publications found that approximately 115 people contributed articles to both.

 The Committee for a Democratic Far Eastern Policy was also housed in this building.

 Among IPR staffers claimed to be Communists or collaborators with Soviet intelligence agents were Kathleen Barnes, Hilda Austern, Elsie Fairfax-Cholmely, Chi Chao-ting, Guenter Stein, Harriet Levine, Talitha Gerlach, Chen Han-seng (a member of the Sorge spy ring), Michael Greenberg (named as a source in 1945 by defecting Soviet courier Elizabeth Bentley), and T.A.
 Bisson (Venona's "Arthur"), as well as Kate Mitchell and Andrew Roth, both of whom were arrested in the 1945 Amerasia case.

 After the success of the Chinese Communist Revolution, criticism of the IPR increased.
 Its detractors accused it of having helped to "lose China" to Communism.

 In the early fifties, the IPR came under a lengthy investigation by the Senate Internal Security Subcommittee.
 Critics charged that IPR scholars had been naïve in their statements regarding Communism, Chinese Communism and Stalinist Russia.

 Senator Joseph McCarthy of Wisconsin repeatedly criticized IPR and its former chairman Philip Jessup.
 McCarthy observed that Frederick V. Field, T.A.
-Bisson, and Owen Lattimore were active in IPR and claimed that they had worked to turn American China policy in favor of the Communist Party of China.
+Bisson, and Owen Lattimore were active in IPR and claimed that they had worked to turn American China policy in favor of the Chinese Communist Party.

 In 1952, the Senate Internal Security Subcommittee (SISS), chaired by Senator Pat McCarran, spent over a year reviewing some 20,000 documents from the files of IPR and questioning IPR personnel.
 The committee found it suspicious that Marxists had published articles in the IPR journal and that Communists had attended an IPR conference in 1942.
 In its final report the SISS stated: